Last updated: February 1, 2024

 Whether you’re looking for a pint-sized camping fridge for day trips to the beach or a reliable cooler to store temperature-sensitive medications while camping, the Adventure Kings 15L Centre Console Fridge/Freezer has you covered.

 This compact 15L camping fridge is about the size of your car’s centre console, hence the name.
-It is the perfect size for keeping 18 cans of your favourite beverage cold or for storing insulin and other medications that need protection from that summer heat.
+It is the perfect size for keeping 18 cans of your favourite beverage cold or for storing any food items that need protection from that summer heat.

 That small size makes it super easy to pack and haul around.
 With the simple front display, you can program the temperature to fridge or freezer settings down to -18 degrees Celsius.